NEventStore/NEventStore/readme.markdown

 made to be idempotent, even though the message may be delivered multiple times, as per message queue "at-least-once" guarantees.
 Following this, the EventStore is able to ensure that all events committed are always dispatched to any messaging infrastructure.

+**New in v3.0:** I knew you guys couldn't live without it, so for those storage engines and message systems which support and participate two-phase commits, there now exists the ability to specify a TransactionScopeOption of 'Required'.
+Simply indicate this using the following wireup overload:

+	var store = Wireup.Init()
+		.UsingSqlPersistence("connection-name-here") // also works with UsingRavenPersistence()
+			.EnlistInAmbientTransaction()

 ## Supported Storage Engines